syselement/blog/home-lab/hypervisors/vmware/vmware-workstation.md

 >
 > 🔗 [Disabling Hyper-V hypervisor on Windows 11 Pro host (to get VMWare 17's CPL0 vs. ULM monitor mode)](https://community.broadcom.com/vmware-cloud-foundation/discussion/disabling-hyper-v-hypervisor-on-windows-11-pro-host-to-get-vmware-17s-cpl0-vs-ulm-monitor-mode) - 📌 The following steps include some key points from this highly informative article, which provides an excellent explanation of the issue.
 >
+> ### Nesting considerations
+>
-> - **This is done to ensure VMware Workstation virtualization operates smoothly without any performance issues, using its own VMware virtualization engine, instead of the slower Hyper-V API, to create the virtualized environment.**
+> **The following is done to ensure VMware Workstation virtualization operates smoothly without any performance issues, using its own VMware virtualization engine, instead of the slower Hyper-V API, to create the virtualized environment.**
+>
 > - **CPL0 (Current Privilege Level 0):** The VMM (Virtual Machine Monitor) runs directly on the host hardware using Intel VT-x or AMD-V, providing full control and optimal performance, with no nested layers.
 > - **ULM (User-Level Monitor):** The VMM runs on top of Hyper-V, allowing coexistence with VMware Workstation but with added overhead and reduced performance, with an extra level of nesting.
 >   - these values can be seen by searching `Monitor Mode:` in the `vmware.log` file of a running VM.
+>
 > - VMware and Hyper-V can coexist using the newer VMware version and `Windows Hypervisor Platform (WHP)`, but nested virtualization can be slower than normal.
 Your choice.
 > - **Memory integrity** (hypervisor-protected code integrity) is a security feature of Core isolation that prevents attacks from inserting malicious code into high-security processes.
 Take your own risk by disabling it.